Liragbr/Liragbr/README.md

 **`Software Developer / Information Security`**

-I have skills in programming languages such as Python, C#, C++, with significant experience in developing applications using .NET Core and .NET Framework.
-My passion for programming has led me to explore innovative solutions for complex challenges.
-Furthermore, I possess skills in pentesting, demonstrating a profound interest in cybersecurity.
-I am capable of implementing robust protective measures to ensure the integrity of the system and data, often integrating security features.
-I stay constantly updated on privacy regulations and can assist in compliance and implementation of best practices in this critical area.
+Proficient in C#, with extensive experience in developing applications using .NET Core and .NET Framework.
+In addition, I possess skills in penetration testing and cybersecurity, where my approach focuses on proactive measures, such as implementing secure coding practices.
+These practices ensure the integrity and confidentiality of data, while I always prioritize the search for efficient solutions.
+I firmly believe that building secure software starts with incorporating these practices from the beginning of the development lifecycle.
 </div>